OxOv3rH4uL/Mirrar-Backend-API/README.md

      - If id is found, the product along with its variants are deleted.
 Else, 404 not found is produced.

-Certainly!
-Here's the addition for the end of your README.md:

----

 ## **Testing:**

 Unit tests have been written for all the endpoints and functionalities.
 Each test describes the function it's testing.
 You can simply run all the tests by using the following command: